TUC-ProAut/HDC-ROCKETS/README.md

 ### Running:

-- main.py contains some arguments (dataset, UCR index, scale, HDC dim, etc.)
-- config.py contains more specific parameters for running the experiment
+- main.py is reading the config files specified in "configs" folder contains more specific parameters for running the experiment (default and model-specific ones)

 #### Arguments to run

-- all parameters which are not specified in the command line will be taken from the config file
+- all parameters which are not specified in the command line will be taken from the config files
-- to overwrite a parameter from the config file, specify it in the command line (e.g. scale=0)
+- to overwrite a parameter from the config file, specify it in the command line (e.g. scale=0) or in the files itself

 #### UCR Datasets: